 Xero, from New Zealand, came out two years after QuickBooks Online launched.
 While QBO gained over two million users in recent years, Xero has slowly been growing its consumer base to nearly a million.

 As much as both software offer similar functionalities, they also boast unique features.
-Below are the differences that make QuickBooks Online and Xero standout.
+Below are the 5 differences that make Xero vs. QuickBooks Online standout.

 Xero’s Starter Plan has too many limitations compared to QuickBooks Simple Start.
 It offers just five invoices for 20 transactions in a month, which will not even suffice for small businesses and freelancers.

 Yet Xero’s next tier, the Standard Plan, provides the same full features that you would get with QuickBooks’ Essentials Plan.
 With Xero, you get most of the features you’ll need for a seamless accounting system, including some features that may not necessarily be applicable in your business operations.

 With QuickBooks, you get what you pay for.
 If you want additional features, such as managing bill payments and reconciling bank transactions, then you would subscribe to Plus, its highest tier.
 On the other hand, Xero’s highest tier also has full features, including the option for multi-language use.

 Xero, however, does not require additional fees for technical support.
 QuickBooks Online subscribers, on the other hand, have to pay for this service on top of the monthly costs and the upgrade fees.